Pastoral care is an essential part of our school ethos. Every staff member has an active role to play in our pupils’ wellbeing.

 A safe, happy place to learn and grow

 We are committed to providing a happy and secure environment where children and staff work together in an atmosphere of trust and respect.
 It is only in this type of environment that we feel children can truly thrive and achieve their best, whilst also learning to be tolerant, courteous and caring to others.

-Senior pupils are expected to set high standards in their appearance, as well as in manners, courtesy and general conduct around the school.
 Our Heads of School are also always on hand to provide support for pupils should the need arise.

 We have four school Houses: Austen, Calthorpe, Nightingale and Wellesley.
 From Year 3 onwards, each pupil is assigned to a House.

 The House system encourages pupils to develop a sense of team work, build new friendships and help each other.
 Kindness and helping others, both within school and in the wider community, is an integral feature of school life.

 House points are awarded to recognise academic and sporting achievements, contributions to school life and for showing kindness, empathy and respect to others.